 The Cal Poly Organic Farm (CPOF) is an 11-acre vegetable production unit that is certified organic by California Certified Organic Farmers (CCOF), one of the first organic certifiers in the U.S. Cal Poly's two-acre Student Experimental Farm was certified organic as a senior project in 1995, and the CPOF was founded in 2000 with additional parcels of land added shortly thereafter.
 The CPOF is actively managed by the Horticulture and Crop Science Department.
 Through the Organic Farming Enterprise Project (CRSC 203), students of any discipline can receive credit while participating in the planting, care, harvesting, and marketing of organic vegetables.
 CPOF produce is sold regularly at the campus farm stand, local farmers' markets, and directly to local vendors and restaurants, or donated to the Food Bank Coalition of San Luis Obispo County.
 In addition, students may enroll in a formal Organic Agriculture course (AG 315) which features laboratory activities at the Organic Farm.

 The Organic Farm is also host to periodic workshops and seminars pertaining to organic farming and gardening methods, and is used as a demonstration area for a variety of courses such as soil science, nutrition, and pest management.
 Community and school groups may arrange for guided field trips to the Organic Farm.
-Individuals and small groups are welcome to come enjoy the farm anytime during regular business hours.
+The public is invited to purchase organic produce from the farm stand throughout the year.

 The organic agricultural operations at Swanton Pacific Ranch (SPR) are comprised of over 80 acres of croplands, also certified by CCOF.
 These croplands include 65 acres leased to Jacobs Farm/ Del Cabo, Inc. for the cultivation of perennial culinary herbs, a 2-acre apple orchard offering over 12 varieties of apples, and the production of Christmas trees and oat hay.
 The primary mission of these operations is to provide students with a diversity of crops and marketing opportunities, with an emphasis on ‘learn by doing' experiences that prepare emerging agricultural professionals with practical working knowledge of their discipline.
 SPR offers internships in organic crop management that are available for all academic quarters throughout the year.
 Through SPR internships, students receive school credits, direct pay, room and board while they gain experience with the maintenance of organic standards in field production and develop projects involving research in agricultural methodologies, marketing tools, or educational demonstrations.